Tell you folks, things are really popping out there today.

 In its lawsuit filed last year, the state of California blamed the auto industry for millions of dollars it expects to spend on repairing damage and global warming-induced floods and other natural disasters.

-Many culprits, including other industries, even natural sources are responsible for emitting carbon dioxide, the judge said.
+Many culprits, including other industries, even natural sources, are responsible for emitting carbon dioxide, the judge said.

-You also ruled that keeping a lawsuit alive would threaten the country's foreign policy position.
+He also ruled that keeping a lawsuit alive would threaten the country's foreign policy position.

 Amazing.